 - Each year the City awards contracts for the reconstruction of deteriorated sewers, through the Infrastructure Planning Division.
 The number of projects that can be completed is dependent on the budget allocation of a given year.

-- Please visit the Upcoming Construction Projects web page for a list of this year's sewer rehabilitation projects.
+- Please visit the Construction and Detours Database for a list of this year's sewer rehabilitation projects.

 1531 Crawford Avenue